jigjnasu/discrete_mathematics_and_its_applications/chapter_9_relations/9.5_equivalence_relations/exercises/solution.md

 |  (x,y) | exactly one of x and y is odd | (1, 2), (2, 1), (-1, -2) |
 |  (x,y) | both x and y are even | (2,4), (-2, -4), (2, 6) |

-As we can see all pairs are pairwise disjoint, non empty and make $\Z X \Z$ ordered pairs and therefore it is a valid partition.
+As we can see all pairs are pairwise disjoint, non empty and make $\mathbb{Z} X \mathbb{Z}$ ordered pairs and therefore it is a valid partition.

 c) **NO** </br>
 | set    | condition | examples |